AlastairPickering/elephant_transfer_learning/README.md

 These recordings were collected in Dzanga-Bai clearing, Central African Republic, between September 2018 and April 2019.
 The dataset includes:

-1. Audio Recordings: Raw audio files of elephant vocalisations (located in the audio_dir folder).
+1. Audio Recordings: Raw audio files of elephant vocalisations (a sample of which is located in the audio_dir folder).
 2. `data/elephant_vocalisations.csv`: A table of 1254 annotated vocalisations, each with:
    - Vocalisation ID
    - Start and end time